alanshortis/short.is/src/posts/standards-and-ethics.md

 Many Canadian-trained engineers wear an [Iron Ring](https://en.wikipedia.org/wiki/Iron_Ring) as a reminder of their obligations and the ethics of their profession.
 Wearing a reminder and the ceremony that goes with it surely changes the way they think about how to solve the engineering problems they face while avoiding harm.

-Obviously there are levels; a bridge failing offers much more risk to people than a website not working, but when websites manage healthcare, banking, benefits, and other essential services are not built to a standard, we need to think about what we're doing.
+Obviously there are levels; a bridge failing offers much more direct risk to people than a website not working, but when websites manage healthcare, banking, benefits, and other essential services the risks are huge, if indirect.

 > Since writing this, W3C have published [Ethical Web Principles](https://www.w3.org/TR/ethical-web-principles/), which is worth reading.